 - Represented major insurance company in arbitration over change-in-control severance benefits.

 - "Diversity and Harassment in the Workplace: Current Trends and Best Practices," presenter, Boston Private Venture and Private Equity Conference, June 2018.

 - "Key Employment Law Principles for Companies Entering the U.S.," presenter, Travers Smith London Seminar, October 2017.

-- "Severance Agreements and Considerations," presenter, April 2014.
+- "Severance Agreements and Considerations," presenter.